arizvisa/ida-minsc/CONTRIBUTING.md

     idapythonrc.py: added support for external plugins

-This should result in much better looking (and easier to follow) commit logs than the author's.
+This way it is immediately apparent to the committer what component of IDA the addition is for.

 ### Pull requests for documentation

 The `docs` branch contains the current state of documentation for this plugin.
-Each module's documentation is actually generated by the `docs/docparse.py` file based on some magic decorators in the `base/_document.py` module.
+Each module's documentation is actually generated by the `docs/docparse.py` file based on some magic decorators that are used to communicate semantics to the document parser.

 This means other than the static documentation in `docs/static`, the documentation for each function and its parameters will need to be modified within the module that actually contains it.

-If something on there is badly documented or is missing for some crazy reason, please prefix your PR title with "docs/" and follow the same method as described in "Titling pull requests".
+If something on there is poorly documented or is missing for some reason, please prefix your PR title with "docs/" and follow the same method as described in "Titling pull requests".
 If you've updated the documentation for "matching.rst", then title it like:

     docs/matching: fixed some really bad english

-Or if it's some documentation in a specific module such as `base/instruction.py`:
+Or if it's some documentation in a particular module such as `base/instruction.py` one can use:

     docs/instruction: fixed the spacing for the module autodocs

 The reason being is that any modifications to the documentation's autodocs will need to be backported into the `master` branch.
-This "docs/" prefix will notify me that it needs to happen.
+This "docs/" prefix will notify the primary committer that this needs to happen.

 ## Requested work

 The following pull requests are desired:

-* Pull requests that introduce new architecture (registers or operands)
+* Pull requests that introduce support for new architectures (registers or operands)
-* Pull requests involving the decompiler (I don't really like it, so I have no reason to write wrappers around it)
+* Pull requests involving the decompiler (I don't really use it, thus I haven't found a reason to write wrappers around its functionality)
-* Bug fixes (I did a lot of refactoring to get this to a release point.
+* Bug fixes (A lot of refactoring was done to get this plugin to a release state.
+Some stuff might be broken, but who knows)
-  There's a chance I broke some things, but who knows).
+* Documentation issues or especially translation to other languages
-* Documentation fixes
+* Fixes for any of the issues that are listed in GitHub's issue tracker

 ## New Versions of IDA (Tags)

-If a new version of IDA gets release, a new tag will be created with a name matching the previous version of IDA that the plugin was developed against.
-This is primarily for bisecting against if something in the future gets broken.
+If a new version of IDA gets released, a new git tag will be created with its name matching the previous version of IDA that the plugin was developed against.
+This is primarily for bisecting against in case something in the future gets broken.
 IDAPython's API is pretty much a moving target so we need all the help we can get!